 – The Darlings by Cristina Alger– a wonderful novel that is loosely based on the Madoff story.
 My review is here.
 Doesn’t this whet your appetite for it- “Tomorrow, they would no longer be the Darlings of New York.”

-–These Girls by Sarah Pekkanen– Great chick lit.
+–These Girls by Sarah Pekkanen– Great book!
 My review is here and to tease you, here’s my favorite quote from the book, “She’d have to wander past the racks and racks of size 2s and 4s- reluctantly sliding her hand along a slim cranberry-colored skirt made out of fine leather and a creamy silk halter-necked dreess- before hitting the meager collection of 12s.”

 –Beach House Memories by Mary Alice Munroe– This book just came out May 8th.
 It is a quick beach read- the story of Lovey Rutledge (don’t you love Southern names) and her family beach house on Isle of Palms, South Carolina.
 Munroe is a master story teller.
 I read this in 2 sittings-loved it!
 Favorite quote- “Didn’t every woman need a creative source that reflected her alone, and not her husband or her children?”